Commercial publishers with unique, must-read material and a well-heeled audience can charge readers. They sell subscriptions and build paywalls.

 Pop-ups and other nasty obtrusive forms of advertising have brought us to a tipping point.

-Five years ago in Ad-blocking hurts I argued against ad-blocking on the grounds that it was taking money out of the pockets of publishers and writers like myself.
+Ad-blocking hurts, written years ago, argues against ad-blockers on the grounds that it was taking money out of the pockets of publishers and writers.

 That’s still true.

 If publishers can't earn money, they won't or can't publish.